dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Investigated the bug #57492 related with unfolded trim line outside of bridging area not detected
-  - Investigated the bug #59318 and #59315 related with bpillar mirror dobule attach
+  - Investigated the bug #59318 and #59315 related with bpillar mirror double attach
   - Created the bug #59342 related with feature tag assertion failure
   - Created the bug #59345 related with visible Trim Lines group on feature tree
   - Investigated the bug #59318 related with FS crash when unfolding flanges on bridge